Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/bones.rst

    | Hotkey:   :kbd:`F`

-The main use of this tool is to create one bone between two selected ends by pressing :kbd:`F`, similar to how in mesh editing you can "create edges/faces".
+The main use of this tool is to create one bone between two selected joints by pressing :kbd:`F`, similar to how in mesh editing you can "create edges/faces".

 If you have one root and one tip selected, the new bone: